Is Bankruptcy a Good Idea for You?

 10. Your personal life will be invaded.
 In order for bankruptcy to work, you will have to show the bankruptcy court every aspect of your financial life.
 In addition, other people may find out about your bankruptcy.
 In Chapter 7 bankruptcy, it is likely that some of your personal property will be taken and sold in order to pay off your debts.
 Also, in a Chapter 13 bankruptcy, you will probably have to ask permission to spend your own money for the next three to five years.

 If you are in a position to be considering bankruptcy you are probably dealing with some pretty complicated problems.
 You don't have to try to unravel the tangle legal and practical decisions you are facing alone.
-Contact a local attorney for a free initial legal assessment to learn more about your options and how a lawyer can help get your financial life back under control.
+Contact a local bankruptcy law attorney to learn more about your options and how a lawyer can help get your financial life back under control.